wPlachno/wjpPersWiki/project-article-exam.md

 ### 11. Filter the link list

-Attention: This milestone has not yet been reached.
+Note: This milestone was reached on 11/16/23

 IF the link is a markdown file (use `isMarkdown`), add it to an array of links for that file.